 - Aluminum tanks are more buoyant at the end of the dive because of the change of air density inside the tank.

 Tank capacity is entirely based on personal preference.
-Standard adult dive tanks have a capacity of 80 cubic feet, while younger divers are usually better suited with a 63 cubic-foot tank.
+Standard adult scuba tanks have a capacity of 80 cubic feet, while younger divers are usually better suited with a 63 cubic-foot tank.
 Additionally, larger divers may be better suited with a 100 cubic-foot dive tank.
 Most often, smaller divers will use less air during a dive than larger divers, so the capacity should reflect both the diver’s air consumption and comfort.

 High Pressure vs Low Pressure (Steel):